(Pocket-lint) - Email. Ugh. Just seeing that word can bring a wave of stress upon us like nothing else.

 It also integrates your calendars and files from services like Google Calendar, Google Drive, Dropbox, OneDrive, etc.

 If you like the inbox zero concept, as well as customisable, quick swiping inputs, consider Spark by Readdle.
 It offers short and long swipes (both left and right), and they're completely customisable.
 You can short swipe to the right to archive a message, for instance, or long swipe to the right to delete.
 Spark also offers badges, allowing you to view a count for your whole inbox, rather than just unread messages.

-Spark also has a dedicated Apple Watch app. > > The MyMail app is well-designed and is known for its ability to automatically > pulls in photos and logos for emails.
-So, on the iPhone, you’ll never see a > circle with a white "M" for Maggie or whatever.
-MyMail also makes it easy to > switch between accounts.
-We just wish it had swipe-to-archive. > > Oh, and the Android app doesn't look as clutter-free.
-MyMail supports Gmail, > Hotmail, Live, Outlook, Yahoo, MSN, iCloud, and AOL, and more.
+Spark also has a dedicated Apple Watch app.

+The MyMail is well-designed and is known for its ability to automatically pull in photos and logos for emails.
+So, on the iPhone, you’ll never see a circle with a white "M" for Maggie or whatever.
+MyMail also makes it easy to switch between accounts.
+We just wish it had swipe-to-archive.

+Oh, and the Android app doesn't look as clutter-free.
+MyMail supports Gmail, Hotmail, Live, Outlook, Yahoo, MSN, iCloud, and AOL, and more.

 Aqua Mail makes inboxes and folders simple to navigate, thanks to colour-coded labels and the ability to collapse all the folders inside one email account.
 The app also supports swipe gestures and offers easy-to-spot action buttons, simplifyng tasks like replying, forwarding, and deleting emails.
 We also like that it supports formatted text, so you can underline, bold, italics, and colour text.

 Aqua Mail supports Gmail, Yahoo, Hotmail, FastMail, iCloud, GMX, AOL, etc.